The Dog in the Long Grass

 The Dog in the Long Grass | Trailer

-Haunted by a fleeting glimpse of Death as a black dog, a man embarks on a desperate search across the Sussex landscape to ask a single, unanswered question.
+Haunted by a glimpse of Death in the form of a black dog, a man embarks on a desperate search across the Sussex landscape to ask a single, unanswered question.

 Director’s Statement

-‘The Dog in the Long Grass’ is an exploration of the landscapes and folklore that have deeply inspired my storytelling, while grappling with universal questions about life and mortality.
-I've always been captivated by the interplay between the region's dramatic natural beauty and its rich collection of folklore.
+‘The Dog in the Long Grass' is a deeply personal exploration of the landscapes and folklore that have shaped my own storytelling, while grappling with universal questions about life and mortality.
+The film is a fully animated work that blends the real and the mythical, using the power of the medium to craft a world where a folkloric legend becomes a metaphor for a man’s internal journey.

 Director Biography - Seb Cox